Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 1d

-Élisée married Anne Marie, called Marie, daughter of French Creole Joseph Reaux, at the Vermilionville church, Lafayette Parish, in July 1826; Marie's mother was a Granger.
-Their son Melizer was baptized at the Vermilionville church, age 2 months, in September 1829, Théodule at age 2 in November 1835, and Théogène at age 2 months in March 1836. ...
+Élisée married Anne Marie, called Marie, daughter of Joseph Reaux and his Acadian wife Marie Granger, at the Vermilionville church, Lafayette Parish, in July 1826.
+Their son Melizer or Bélisaire was baptized at the Vermilionville church, age 2 months, in September 1829, Théodule at age 2 in November 1835, Théogène at age 2 months in March 1836, Joseph was born in November 1848, Policarpe in January 1851, and a child, name and age unrecorded, died near Abbeville, Vermilion Parish, in July 1854.
+Their daughters married into the Boulé or Boulay, Breaux, Primeaux, Schexnayder, Simon, and Trahan families.

 2

-Simon, fils, called Simonet, baptized at St.-Jacques, age unrecorded, in January 1773, married Constance, daughter of fellow Acadian Augustin Broussard, at Atakapas in May 1797.
+Simon, fils, called Simonet, baptized at St.-Jacques, age unrecorded, in January 1773, married Constance, daughter of fellow Acadians Augustin Broussard and Anne Landry, at Attakapas in May 1797.
 They settled on the Vermilion.
-Their son Édouard was born at Atakapas in March 1799.
-Simon, fils's succession record was filed at the St. Martinville courthouse in May or June 1814; he would have been in his early 40s that year.
-He was a widower.
+Their son Édouard was born at Attakapas in March 1799.
+Simon, fils's succession was filed at the St. Martinville courthouse, St. Martin Parish, in May or June 1814; he would have been in his early 40s that year and a widower.

-Édouard married distant cousin Aspasie, daughter of fellow Acadian Joseph Thibodeaux of Vermilion, at the St. Martinville church, St. Martin Parish, in September 1819; Aspasie's mother, also, was a Broussard.
-Their son Édouard, fils was born in Lafayette Parish in January 1824, and a child, perhaps a son, name and age unrecorded, died in June 1829. Édouard died in Lafayette Parish in April 1831; the priest who recorded his burial said that Édouard was 30 years old when he died, but he was 32.
+Édouard married cousin Aspasie, daughter of fellow Acadian Joseph Thibodeaux and Pélagie Broussard of Vermilion, at the St. Martinville church, St. Martin Parish, in September 1819.
+Their son Édouard, fils was born in Lafayette Parish in January 1824, and a child, name and age unrecorded, perhaps a son, died in June 1829.
+Their daughter married into the Bourg family. Édouard died in Lafayette Parish in April 1831; the priest who recorded the burial said that Édouard was age 30 when he died; he was 32.

 3

-Youngest son Benjamin, born at Atakapas in November 1783, married Marie Eloise or Louise, called Louise, daughter of fellow Acadian Michel Bernard of Côte Gelée, at the St. Martinville church, St. Martin Parish, in October 1810.
+Youngest son Benjamin, born at Attakapas in November 1783, married Marie Éloise or Louise, called Louise, daughter of fellow Acadians Michel Bernard and Marguerite Broussard of Côte Gelée, at the St. Martinville church, St. Martin Parish, in October 1810.
 They settled at Côte Gelée.
-Their son, name unrecorded, died "at his parents' at Côte Gelée" 2 days after his birth in April 1812, Édouard was born in August 1818, Evariste in Lafayette Parish in April 1822, Norbert in April 1824, Clément in December 1826, and Léo was baptized at the Vermilionville church, Lafayette Parish, age 3 months, in March 1829.
-Their daughters married into the Boullé, Breaux, and Broussard families. ...
+Their son, name unrecorded, died "at his parents' at Côte Gelée" two days after his birth in April 1812, Édouard le jeune was born in August 1818, Evariste in Lafayette Parish in April 1822, Norbert in April 1824, Clément in December 1826, and Léo was baptized at the Vermilionville church, Lafayette Parish, age 3 months, in March 1829.
+Their daughters married into the Boulet or Boullé, Breaux, and Broussard families.
+Benjamin died in Lafayette Parish in February 1842; the Vermilionville priest who recorded the burial said that Benjamin died "at age 55 yrs."; he was 58; his succession was filed at the Vermilionville courthouse in February 1843.
+In October 1850, the federal census taker counted 8 slaves--4 males and 4 females, all black, ranging in age from 45 to 1--on Widow Benjamin Mire's farm next to Norbert Mire in the parish's western district; these were Marie Éloise Bernard's slaves.
+In July 1860, the federal census taker in Lafayette Parish counted 11 slaves--5 males and 6 females, 6 blacks and 5 mulattoes, ages 55 to 1, living in a single house--on Mrs. Bnin.
+Mire's farm next to Norbert Mire; again, these were Marie Éloise Bernard's slaves.

 Other MIREs on the Western Prairies